-Acceptability Demonstration Meeting Bight Petroleum HSE Policy Objectives: 5, 1 Legal Compliance with: Environment Protection & Biodiversity Conservation Act 1999 Environment Protection and Biodiversity Conservation Regulations 2000 (Part 8) EPBC Protected Matters Assessment: Collisions with vessels are identified as a 'pressure' of potential concern% within the SW Bioregional Plan for Blue and Southern Right Whales (i.e. species within the ZPI).
+Acceptability Demonstration Meeting Bight Petroleum HSE Policy Objectives: This risk management strategy for preventing cetacean collision reflects Bight's HSE Policy goals of proactively identifying hazards, eliminating risks where possible and where this is not possible managing the risk to ALARP and address biodiversity issues.
+Legal Compliance with: Environment Protection & Biodiversity Conservation Act 1999 Environment Protection and Biodiversity Conservation Regulations 2000 (Part 8) EPBC Protected Matters Assessment: Collisions with vessels are identified as a 'pressure' of potential concern within the SW Bioregional Plan for Blue and Southern Right Whales (i.e. species within the ZPI).
 This is also identified as a pressure for marine turtles (which are expected to have a low presence in the Lightning MSS area due to water temperatures) particularly within waters adjacent to large populations where there is significant boats/pleasure craft and near marine construction projects (harbour development and dredging programs which include a large number of vessels).
 As provided in the SW Bioregional Plan, vessel strikes to cetacean species are not likely to impact at a population level however with shipping traffic increases, particularly with large vessels, ship strikes are expected to increase.
 The Plan also identifies that there is a high risk of significant impact on the identified whale species associated with the construction/expansion of ports which may lead to greater shipping traffic (not applicable to Lightning MSS activities).
 While vessel collisions are possible with cetaceans during the Lightning MSS, survey activities adopt measures which are actively observing for whales in accordance with EPBC Policy Statement 2.1: Industry - Interaction between offshore seismic surveys and whales to minimise potential impacts.
 Support/escort vessels also act to identify possible cetacean presence.
 With the adoption of these control measures to protect against collision with whales, no significant impact criteria for threatened/migratory species, as defined by the Significant Impact Guidelines 1.1 (2013) will be triggered (i.e. no reduction in the occupancy area; fragmentation of a population; disruption of breeding cycles or long-term population decrease).

-$^{^{96}}$ 'Potential Concern' indicates the conservation value is vulnerable to the identified pressure but there is limited evidence of a substantial impact in the region; and the pressure is widespread or likely to increase in the region; and
+&lt;sup>96 'Potential Concern' indicates the conservation value is vulnerable to the identified pressure but there is limited evidence of a substantial impact in the region; and the pressure is widespread or likely to increase in the region; and

-Acceptability Demonstration EPBC Protected Matters Assessment (Con't): With control measures implemented the action will not impact of items of National Environmental Significance (NES), it meets the requirements of the SW Marine Bioregional Plan and upholds IUCN Management Principles for Marine Reserves (Category VI) (ES, 2002) relevant to the West Eyre Marine Protected Area (MPA).
+Acceptability Demonstration EPBC Protected Matters Assessment (Con't): With control measures implemented the action will not impact of items of Nationa Environmental Significance (NES), it meets the requirements of the SW Marine Bioregional Plan and upholds IUCN Management Principles for Marine Reserves (Category VI) (ES, 2002) relevant to the West Eyre Marine Protected Area (MPA).
 Social Acceptability: Stakeholders have not rained any issues with respect to vessel collision with cetaceans for the Lightning MSS.
 On this basis, the activity is considered acceptable from this stakeholder group.
 Risk/Impact are demonstrated to be ALARP: As per demonstration assessment below, both residual impact and risk has been assessed as ALARP.